Travel guide

 eSIM for Uruguay — Montevideo, Punta del Este, and Colonia

-Traveling to Uruguay is an incredible experience, but arriving without data can ruin the first moments: no Google Maps to get out of the airport, no way to find your hotel, no way to contact the person waiting for you.
+Traveling to Uruguay is an incredible experience, but arriving without data can ruin the first moments: no Google Maps to leave the airport, no way to find your hotel, no way to contact whoever is waiting for you.
 The solution is simple and has been the standard among experienced travelers for years: an eSIM for Uruguay.

-In this guide, we'll tell you everything you need to know before traveling to Uruguay: what coverage to expect in Montevideo, Punta del Este, and Colonia del Sacramento, how many GB you really need, how to activate your eSIM, and the best connectivity tips from those who have already traveled there.
+In this guide, we tell you everything you need to know before traveling to Uruguay: what coverage you can expect in Montevideo, Punta del Este, and Colonia del Sacramento, how many GB you really need, how to activate your eSIM, and the best connectivity tips from those who have already traveled there.

-Spoiler: with PuraSim, you'll have local data from the moment your plane lands, with no contracts, no physical SIM, and no surprises on your bill.
+Spoiler: with PuraSim, you have local data from the moment your plane lands, with no contracts, no physical SIM, and no surprises on your bill.

 eSIM for Uruguay — Montevideo, Punta del Este and Colonia